-Geico is a leading US insurance group, specialising in passenger automobile cover.
-The company has expanded dramatically since the 1990s, primarily through expansion of its highly effective direct insurance service, operated by mail, telephone and online.
-By bypassing agents' commissions, the company keeps costs very low, and passes on most of the benefits to customers, significantly undercutting the premiums charged by its main competitors, State Farm and Allstate.
-It has also established a strong presence in the popular consciousness of ordinary Americans with a barrage of oddball advertising campaigns and memorable slogans.
-The first to attract widespread attention featured Neanderthal cavemen transplanted to modern-day America and ran for several years.
+Geico is a leading US insurer, specialising in passenger automobiles but now gradually diversifying into other types of general insurance cover.
+The company has expanded dramatically since the 1990s, primarily through expansion of its highly effective direct insurance service, operated by mail, telephone and now prinarily online.
+By bypassing agents' commissions the company keeps costs very low, and passes on most of the benefits to customers, significantly undercutting the premiums charged by its main competitors, State Farm and Allstate.
+As a result it has slowly accumulated an ever larger share of the private passenger market, with over 17m policies in-force and 28m cars insured.
+It overtook Allstate for the first time in 2013 to become the #2 private passenger auto insurer behind State Farm, and has retained that position ever since.
+Total private passenger auto premiums written in 2018 were $34.1bn, with a net gain after expenses of $2.5bn.
+Geico has established a strong presence in the popular consciousness of ordinary Americans with a barrage of oddball advertising campaigns and memorable slogans.
+The first to attract widespread attention, back in the early 2000s, featured Neanderthal cavemen transplanted to modern-day America.
+It ran for several years and even inspired a short-lived TV sitcom.
 Numerous other campaigns have followed, each with a different theme, often running concurrently and promoting different Geico services.
 In 2016, Geico overtook AT&T and Verizon to become the top-spending advertising brand in the US.
 The company is a subsidiary of Berkshire Hathaway, the conglomerate controlled by legendary investor Warren Buffett.
+However it operates as a standalone business, working separately from that group's other insurance businesses.
+Long-serving leader Tony Nicely passed on the role of CEO in 2018 to Bill Roberts.
+He remains chairman.
+The name is an acronym for Government Employees Insurance Company.
+The company was originally founded in 1936 to market auto insurance to US government employees and military personnel, and remained a specialist in this sector for almost 40 years.
+It opened its offer to higher risk ordinary civilians in the 1970s.

 Which agencies handle advertising for Geico?
 Find out more from the Adbrands Account Assignments database